James-Livesey/James-Livesey/blog/2022-05-12-asmbyhand.md

 To execute this code, one would typically use an _assembler_: a program that converts source assembly code (such as this one) into a raw array of bytes that the Commodore 64's CPU — the [MOS Technology 6502](https://en.wikipedia.org/wiki/MOS_Technology_6502) — can process, known as machine code.
 However, without an assembler on-hand, I had to perform this task manually.
 Besides, assembling a small program like this one into an executable binary yourself teaches you a lot about how an assembler does its job; and it turns out to be a lot of fun (for small programs, anyway)!

 I went through each line of the assembly code and converted it to machine code, one at a time.
-Below, you'll see the hexadecimal representation of each human-readable assembly counterpart shown after an `=` sign.

 ```
 *= $1000        ; starting memory location